InterContinental Danang Sun Peninsula Resort

 InterContinental Danang Sun Peninsula Resort is a resort & spa in Da Nang, Vietnam.
-It is one of the resorts under the management of InterContinental Hotels Group in Vietnam.
+It is one of the resorts under the management of InterContinental Hotels Group (IHG) in Vietnam.
 The resort opened on June 1, 2012.
+Condé Nast Traveler called it "InterContinental's flagship Vietnam property".

+It was the site of APEC Vietnam 2017's Economic Leaders' Meeting, which saw 24 world leaders attend, including US President Donald Trump, CCP General Secreatary Xi Jinping and Russian President Vladimir Putin.

 Location

 InterContinental Danang Sun Peninsula Resort is located in the Sơn Trà Peninsula of Da Nang, which is also known as Monkey Mountain.
-It is about a 30-minute drive from Danang International Airport and also the downtown of Danang.
-This resort occupied 39 hectare of the peninsula which also included the 700-meter of private beach.
-The traditional Vietnamese town of Hoi An is approximately 45 minutes away from the resort.
+It is about a 30-minute drive from Da Nang International Airport and also the downtown of Da Nang.
+The resort occupies 39 hectares of the peninsula including 700 meters of private beach.
+The traditional Vietnamese town of Hội An is approximately 45 minutes away from the resort.

 Design

 This resort was designed by Bill Bensley, a Harvard-educated architect and landscape designer.
 The design of the resort is inspired by the culture of traditional Vietnamese with luxury and contemporary elements.
-The resort was under construction for over 6 years before the official opening date.
+The resort was under construction for over six years before the official opening date.

 Facilities

-This resort has 200 rooms and suites in total with selections of room types.
-Due to its unusual landscape, the resort build a cable car called "Nam Tram" to elevate the guests to each of the levels and each outlet is located in different level.
-Others facilities include a children's playroom, games center, fitness center, 2 outdoor pools, library and daily activities.
+This resort has about 200 rooms and suites in total with selections of room types.
+Due to its unusual landscape, a cable car called "Nam Tram" was built to transport people to each of the levels.
+Other facilities include a children's playroom, games center, fitness center, two outdoor pools, library and daily activities.

 It has a HARNN Asian heritage spa with treatment rooms.